Pietro Scaglione: Fighting the Mafia

 Scaglione graduated in law at the University of Palermo in 1927.
 After a career in the judiciary, he became Chief Prosecutor of Palermo in April 1962.
 As such, together with the head of the investigative branch of the prosecution office Cesare Terranova, he was responsible for the repression of the Mafia after the First Mafia war and the Ciaculli massacre on June 30, 1963.
 Their efforts were largely undone by lenient sentences of the court in Catanzaro at the so-called Trial of the 114.

+Death

 On May 5, 1971, Scaglione was killed with his driver Antonino Lo Russo, when he returned from his daily visit to the tomb of his wife at the Cappuccini cemetery in Palermo.
 It was the first time since the end of World War II that the Mafia had murdered an Italian magistrate.
 The police rounded up 114 Mafiosi who would be tried in the second Trial of the 114.